sumitst05/Learning-Lua/README.md

 ## 📚 Topics Covered

-- Lua syntax
+- Lua syntax: Data types, variables, operators, control structures, and functions.
-- Input and output
+- Input and output: Standard input/output, file input/output, and string manipulation.
-- Tables
+- Tables: Lua's primary data structure and its various functions and methods.
-- Metatables and metamethods
+- Metatables and metamethods: Advanced features of Lua tables for object-oriented programming.
-- Modules
+- Modules: Organizing code into reusable modules for better code organization and modularity.
-- Debugging and error handling
+- Debugging and error handling: Tools and techniques for debugging Lua code and handling errors.
-- Lua standard library
+- Lua standard library: Built-in functions and modules for common tasks such as string manipulation, math operations, and time and date handling.
-- Advanced topics
+- Advanced topics: Coroutines, closures, garbage collection, and other advanced features of Lua programming.

 ## 💻 How to Use